 5B.
 Delete (don't forward) phishing emails, chain emails and junk email.
 Do not forward or reply to any to them.
 These types of email are considered spam, which is unsolicited, intrusive mail that clogs up the network.

 6. Do not download any files from strangers.

 7. Exercise caution when downloading files from the Internet.
 Ensure that the source is a legitimate and reputable one.
 Verify that an anti-virus program checks the files on the download site.
-If you're uncertain, don't download the file at all or download the file to a floppy and test it with your own anti-virus software.
+If you're uncertain, don't download the file at all.

 9. When in doubt, always err on the side of caution and do not open, download, or execute any files or email